NannyML/nannyml/docs/cli/configuration_file.rst

 --------------------------------------------

-The following example contains the configuration required to run the ``nml`` CLI for the :ref:`dataset-synthetic-binary`.
+The following example contains the configuration required to run the ``nml`` CLI for the :ref:`dataset-synthetic-binary-car-loan`.

 All data is read and written to the local filesystem.

 .. code-block:: yaml